icatproject/topcat/README.md

 topcat_build_install
 ```

-You can create a build by:
+You can build a distro by:

 ```bash
 vagrant ssh